 As the adoption of IDNs becomes more prevalent, Internet users will expect to be able to register domain names as well as registrant names and addresses in their native languages, using familiar scripts (character sets).
 This adoption is already well underway, increasing the priority to address this issue.

+These issues are noted in recent reports from ICANN’s Security and Stability Advisory Committee (such as SSAC 051), in reports of other ICANN supporting organizations and advisory committees, and most recently by the WHOIS review team.
+As the adoption of IDNs becomes more prevalent, this issue needs to be addressed as a priority.

-5.3.4.2 Issues that IDN variants introduce to Whois services specifically
+5.3.4.2 Issues that IDN variants introduce to domain name registration directory services specifically

 Also noted in several reports (Arabic, Chinese, Devanagari), the introduction of variant TLDs may cause a paradigm shift for some Whois users.
 Where currently there is typically a one-to-one lookup for a Whois record against a domain name, this might no longer be true in the case of variant TLDs.
-To illustrate this point further, consider the following domain label3.label2.label1., where each label also has p, q, and r variants respectively, thus the total number of variants for this domain is p*q*r, and each possible variant domain could have different statuses (e.g. reserved, allocated, delegated, blocked, etc.).
+To illustrate this point further, consider the following domain label3.label2.label1., where each label also has p, q, and r variants respectively, thus the total number of variants for this domain is p*q*r, and each possible variant domain could have different statuses (e.g. withheld, allocated, delegated, blocked, etc.).

-The key issue here is to determine the correct response to a WHOIS query for a domain name lLabel3i.label2j.label1k. (request to information for label1k in the case of the root).
+The key issue here is to determine the correct response to a Whois query for a domain name lLabel3i.label2j.label1k. (request to information for label1k in the case of the root).

 These issues require careful examination to determine to what extent data elements should be separated in the Whois database, and to what extent certain elements must always be subject to a joined relationship.
 Specific issues to be worked out include: